Silvermane: Fictional character biography

 In his old age, Silvermane's injuries caused his youth serum to wear off, rendering him an invalid.
 Though bedridden, he continued to run his criminal empire until Dagger nearly killed him.
 Silvermane attempted to prolong his life by transforming himself into a cyborg.
 Kingpin gained control of his cyborg body until Dagger restored his life energy to him.
 His cyborg body was badly damaged by the first Jack O'Lantern during a gang war between Hammerhead and the Kingpin.
 Silvermane used a remote-controlled android doppelganger to battle Spider-Man.
 This was part of an attempt to boost the power of his remaining organic parts by harvesting new ones from Spider-Man's body.
 He attempted to drain his nemesis's radioactive blood to power a new, much stronger cyborg body.
 Silvermane also confronted Deathlok and the Punisher while setting up a major drug operation outside a grammar school.
-Even though he is no longer technically human, he has continued to remain active in the Maggia.
+Even though he is no longer human, he has continued to remain active in the Maggia.

 Silvermane attempted to take part in a meetup of various criminal warlords, during a time when Wilson Fisk had fallen from power.
 The meeting's goal was to divide up Fisk's territory and assets, but it did not go well.
 Silvermane was caught in the crossfire between the Secret Empire's forces and the Punisher.
 This was purely by coincidence as he was simply staying at the same motel as Punisher was.
 Silvermane used the resources of his personal semi-trailer and the cyborg bodies stored within to battle his way through the attackers and escape.

 It was revealed some time later that Silvermane was killed during a shootout with Owl's gang at a New York City scrap yard.
 He was picked up by a magnet and dropped into a garbage compactor, crushing him to death and leaving his already weakened criminal syndicate without a leader.
 Months later, he apparently returns along with other deceased members of his gang during the Maggia's losing battle with the forces of Mister Negative.
 However, this is later revealed to be a ruse orchestrated by a mobster named Carmine: "Silvermane" is actually a lifelike robotic duplicate controlled by a hired Mysterio to give Carmine more influence within the Maggia and position him to take over.
 The tables are turned on Carmine when Mysterio uses the duplicate to murder him, seemingly as a plot to take over the Maggia himself.